astronomer/docs/astro/deploy-github-integration.md

 The Astro GitHub integration is not supported if any of the following are true:

-- You build a custom Astro Runtime image as part of your deploy process.
+- You build a custom Astro Runtime image using `docker build` as part of your deploy process, for example to [pull Python packages from a private repository](https://docs.astronomer.io/astro).
 However, using the `-base` distribution of Astro Runtime is supported.
 - You need to deploy images from an external or private Docker registry.
 - You use the `--image-only` flag in the Astro CLI, or you need to exclude DAGs from specific deploys.
 This is usually the case if you have a multiple-repository deploy strategy as described in [Develop a CI/CD strategy](https://docs.astronomer.io/astro/set-up-ci-cd#multiple-repositories).
 - Your repository is hosted in an on-premises GitHub Enterprise server.
 To deploy code from an on-premises repository, see [Private network CI/CD templates](https://docs.astronomer.io/astro/ci-cd-templates/github-actions-private-network).
-- There are currently no checks to prevent you from downgrading your version of Astro Runtime.
+- If you trigger a deploy that includes a downgrade of Astro Runtime, the deploy will silently fail.
 Astronomer recommends only downgrading Deployments using [rollbacks](https://docs.astronomer.io/astro/deploy-history#roll-back-to-a-past-deploy).

 There is currently no limit or additional charge for deploying code to Astro with the GitHub integration, but Astronomer might reach out to discuss your usage if you trigger an unusually large number of deploys.